raspberrypilearning/pixel-art-unplugged/en/step_1.md

 ## Introduction

-You will be working in pairs of threes and making your own Pixel Art pictures.
+You will be working in pairs of threes and making your own pixel art pictures.

 DESIGN - picture of what you will make but on proper bit of paper, coloured with pencils